Topinambur223606/PixelPlanetTools/README.md

 - `--proxyPassword` - password for connecting to proxy, empty by default;
 - `--useMirror` - if specified, changes base address to [fuckyouarkeros.fun](https://fuckyouarkeros.fun) (site mirror);
 - `--serverUrl` - if specified, changes base address to your custom one - for those who deployed their own PixelPlanet copy;
 - `--brightnessMaskPath` - brightness mask for mask placing modes, should be of same size as image that is being built; the brighter is pixel at mask, the earlier corresponding pixel is placed.
-16-bit color is supported for this option.
+16-bit color is supported for this option;
+- `--captchaTimeout` - if specified and greater than zero, bot will wait corresponding amount of time (in seconds) for user to solve captcha instead of waiting for key press.

 ### Examples
 - `bot.exe run -x 123 -y 456 -i image.png` - basic usage, `image.png` should be located in same folder with bot executable.
-- `bot.exe run --useMirror --imagePath http://imagehosting.example/image.png --leftX -123 -d --topY -456 --logFilePath D:\myLogs\bot.log`
+- `bot.exe run --useMirror --imagePath http://imagehosting.example/image.png --leftX -123 -d --topY -456 --logFilePath D:\myLogs\bot.log --captchaTimeout 30`
 - `bot.exe run --notificationMode both --proxyAddress 1.2.3.4:5678 -i "relative path\with spaces\in double\quotes.png" --defenseMode --placingOrder left -x 123 -y 456 --disableUpdates`

 ### Notes: